 Below is a list of the four most common causes for when the dishwasher may appear to be working, but water is not actually going into the dishwasher.

-4 Most Common Causes When A Dishwasher Hums And Not Getting Water
+5 Most Common Causes for A Dishwasher Not Getting Water

 - Clogged inlet valve by calcium deposits